 Add everything to the food processor and blend until no large chunks are left.
-Refrigerate right away, or ferment 12-24 hours at room temperature for a cultured cranberry sauce.
+Refrigerate right away, or add a spoonful of starter and ferment 12-24 hours at room temperature for a cultured cranberry sauce.
 Fermenting reduces the sugar content, makes food last a bit longer, and increases digestability.
 Either way, it's simply delicious.

 Simple, fresh ingredients make for great tasting food.